glaubitz/gccrs/CONTRIBUTING.md

 * The PR policy: Everything has to go through a PR
   - An exception to this rule will be the merge commits of updating the repo against upstream GCC

+* Patches sent via email are welcome, these will be subject to the same Copyright Assignment standards.
+Each patch will be formed into a GitHub PR to follow the normal bos process.

 * Reviewers/Maintainers of the project (aka people who have bors rights) should be pinged for reviews/questions.

 * A PR can have one or several commits (split should have a technical/logical reason, ie. no fixup-ish commit)